mskcc/beagle/README.md

-# beagle
+# Beagle

-Beagle is backend service for managing files, pipelines and runs.
+Beagle is a backend service for managing files, pipelines and runs.

 ![alt text](docs/pics/voyager.png "Diagram of Voyager project")

-## beagle responsibilities
+## Beagle Responsibilities

 - Users
   - Authentication using MSKCC LDAP